Code-Institute-Submissions/KevJohBer-Sweetkeebz-Type-Test_NovResub/README.md

 ## Unfixed bugs

-* When the page loads the first character does not get highlighted
+* When the appendRow function is called, the first character on the new row does not get highlighted, which might confuse the user as it is not clear where the user is.
-* The page does not scroll to the current character which makes it difficult for mobile users to complete the test

 ## Deployment